MyCryptoHQ/knowledge-base-content/how-to/accessing-wallet/how-to-access-your-wallet-with-keystore-file.md

    - To use a keystore file means you need to upload this file online and type in a password to unlock the file.
 If you enter this into a fake phishing website, your funds **WILL BE STOLEN**

 2. They are not recoverable if lost or stolen
    - MyCrypto does not store any information.
 We only have access to information that is publicly available on the blockchain.
-Hardware wallets at least give you a chance to restore your wallet if you lose the device using the 12-word seed phrase if you have backed it up correctly.
+Hardware wallets at least give you a chance to restore your wallet if you lose the device using the 12-word Secret Recovery Phrase if you have backed it up correctly.
    - If you lose the keystore file or forget the password, there is almost no guarantee that you will ever gain access back to the wallet

 ### What is a Keystore File?